MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 |R Server for Teradata DB   |Run advanced analytics in-database for seamless data analysis|[Doc](rserver-install-teradata-server.md)|[Doc](scaler-teradata-getting-started.md)|
 |R Server for Linux         |Bring predictive and prescriptive analytics power to your Linux environments|[Doc](rserver-install-linux-server.md)|[Doc](scaler-getting-started.md)|

+For a list of supported operating systems, see [Supported platforms in Microsoft R Server](rserver-install-supported-platforms.md).

 <br>
 <a name="mrc"></a>
 ##Microsoft R Client